-Use a lint roller or similar device to get as much hair off of the bed or blanket as you can.
+- Use a FurDozer to get as much hair off of the bed or blanket as you can.

-Remove the bedding and shake it out before putting it in the wash.
+- Remove the bedding and shake it out before putting it in the wash.
 Use a perfume-free detergent.
-You can also add ½ cup of white vinegar to further loosen hairs and conquer odors.
+You can also ½ cup of white vinegar to further loosen hairs and conquer odors.

 If your pet sleeps in your bed, wash your bedding once a week.
 The same goes for any household blankets or throws that your pet might like to snuggle in with you.
 However, wash your pet's items separate from your own.